 The Youth Emergency Shelter (YES) is the only such shelter in Tarrant County offering 24/7 safe shelter to runaway, homeless and street youth, and trafficking survivors, ages 10-17.
 ACH works to reunite them with their families, or find safe and stable alternative living arrangements.
-The program provides outreach, education, advocacy, counseling, and case management services for youth who are experiencing family crisis, family conflict, or homelessness.
+The program provides outreach, education, advocacy, counseling, and case management services for foster care and community youth who are experiencing family crisis, family conflict, or homelessness.

 Service Area: Erath, Hood, Johnson, Palo Pinto, Parker, Somervell and Tarrant counties